Captain Kevin W. Leishman Receives Purple Heart 16 years later for actions in Fallujah

 |0

-This work, Captain Kevin W. Leishman Receives Purple Heart 16 years later for actions in Fallujah [Image 25 of 25], by Cpl Francesca Landis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Captain Kevin W. Leishman Receives Purple Heart 16 years later for actions in Fallujah, by Cpl Francesca Landis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT